Has your world recently been shattered by your partner’s porn addiction?

 The rebuilding, though, happens much differently.
 Pebble by pebble, over time, it's important to rebuild trust in order for the relationship to work.
 It takes a lifetime to build trust and just one moment to destroy it.

-It’s not automatic and it’s not easy.
+It’s not automatic, and it’s not easy.
 It's actually really fucking hard.
 But it is possible.
 How?

 Participate in Full Disclosure